golang/proposal/design/27935-unbounded-queue-package.md

 /100000-4      100k ± 0%      102k ± 0%      +1.53%  (p=0.000 n=20+20)
 ```

-Impl7 is a bybrid experiment between using a simple slice based queue
+Impl7 is a hybrid experiment between using a simple slice based queue
-implementation for small data sets and the fixed sized linked slice approach for
+implementation for small data sets and the fixed size linked slice approach for
 large data sets, which is an approach that scales really well, offering really
 good performance for small and large data sets.

-The implentation starts by lazily creating the first slice to hold the first
+The implementation starts by lazily creating the first slice to hold the first
 values added to the queue.

 ```go